 A lack of confidence can also be to blame for the absence of storytelling, with parents worried about a lack of imagination to come up with stories for the little ones.

+23% of children haven’t managed to finish an entire book in the last 12 months.
 Almost a third of parents (27%) admitted that they hadn’t read a book in the last year, and despite extensive schooling 23% of children hadn’t managed to finish an entire book in the last 12 months.

 *Research conducted by Alton Towers

 Why not join thousands of mums and start your very own Amazon Baby Wish List?
 They're absolutely free to create and perfect to send to your family, friends, and colleagues to make sure you're getting the baby products you really need...
 Click here!